 The laws of the Commonwealth of Pennsylvania also give you the right to choose a form of insurance under which you maintain an unrestricted right for you and the members of your household to seek financial compensation for injuries caused by other drivers.
 Under this form of insurance, you and other household members covered under this policy may seek recovery for all medical and other out-of-pocket expenses and may also seek financial compensation for pain and suffering and other nonmonetary damages as a result of injuries caused by other drivers.

 Also, if a person does not own a vehicle currently registered in Pennsylvania and is not a named insured or insured under a private passenger motor vehicle policy, they have full tort.

-Full tort is your clear best option.
-We at Saile & Saile LLP always recommend full tort for our family, friends, and clients.
+Full tort is clearly your best option.
+We at Cordisco & Saile LLC always recommend full tort for our family, friends, and clients.